In this post, we will look at all cabin grades available onboard the Marella Explorer and share a review of the inside cabin that I cruised in.

 The outside cabins on the Marella Explorer are almost identical to the inside cabins.
 The style is the same but the size is slightly bigger.

-Outside cabins come with either a porthole window or bigger square window like the one shown below.
+Outside cabins come with either a porthole window or a bigger square window like the one shown below.
 The size of the window depends on which deck you are on.

 Standard Balcony Cabins